ms-iot/remote-wiring/README.md

 	//subscribe to the AnalogPinUpdateEvent with the name of the function to be called. arduino.AnalogPinUpdateEvent += MyAnalogPinUpdateCallback;

+	//subscribe to the ConnectionEstablished event with the name of the function to be called. bt.ConnectionEstablished += MyConnectionEstablishedCallback;

-	//always begin your IStream
+	//always begin your IStream object
 	bt.begin( 115200, 0 );
+}

+//this function will automatically be called when the bluetooth connection is established public void MyConnectionEstablishedCallback()
+{
 	//set pin 7 to input mode to automatically receive callbacks when it changes arduino.pinMode( 7, PinMode.INPUT );

+	arduino.pinMode( 8, OUTPUT );

-	//setting a pin value also triggers the callback arduino.pinMode( 8, OUTPUT );
+	//you will also get a pin event when you change the value yourself. arduino.digitalWrite( 8, PinState.HIGH );
-	arduino.digitalWrite( 8, PinState.HIGH ); //this line will trigger the event, causing MyDigitalPinUpdateCallback to be invoked.
 }

 //this function will automatically be called whenever a digital pin value changes